bellagermani/U.S.-City-Cultural-Identity/README.md

 # U.S. City Cultural Identity
-This jupyter notebook imports data from multiple sources, cleans, merges, and exports a final dataset that will be used to examine the relationship between various cultural aspects of U.S. cities and their innovation outputs.
+Imports data from multiple sources, cleans, merges, and exports a final dataset that will be used to examine the relationship between various cultural aspects of U.S. cities and their innovation outputs.